 The Dandenong Ranges Music Council is excited to be leading the Penny Drive community music project to celebrate in song the remarkable story of fundraising by the school children of Victoria to rebuild the school in Villers-Bretonneux, France.
-This extraordinary project, combining history and music, commences in October in Children’s Week and will culminate in performances in Education Week, May 2018.
+This extraordinary project, combining history and music, commenced in October 2017 in Children’s Week and involved 3 schools - Macclesfield Primary School, Kallista Primary School and Tecoma Primary School.
+The song 'Together Forever' was produced in May 2018.
+Here is the movie to let you hear the resulting song:

 After the devastation of WW1 Australian soldiers and their families from Victoria adopted Villers- Bretonneux to contribute to the reconstruction of the town and support the families.
 As part of the fund raising effort, Victorian school children were each urged to donate a penny and raised the enormous sum of £12,000 pounds which was dedicated to the building of the Victoria School.